RETIREMENT · INCOME PLANNING

 Adjustable vs fixed withdrawal

-The simplest approach is fixed: withdraw 4% in year one, then adjust for inflation.
-Guardrails strategies (cut spending after bad years, increase after good ones) can significantly improve success rates and often allow higher initial withdrawals.
+The original Trinity Study uses a fixed inflation-adjusted withdrawal: take 4% in year one, then increase the dollar amount by inflation regardless of how the market performs.
+Guardrails strategies (cut spending after bad years, increase after good ones) can significantly improve success rates and often allow higher initial withdrawals — a different methodology with different tradeoffs.

 Methodology.
 Annual income = portfolio × withdrawal rate.
 Success probability estimated from Trinity Study historical data, adjusted for time horizon (penalty for >30 years, bonus for <20 years) and stock allocation (optimal range 50–75%).
 Not a Monte Carlo simulation; uses simplified historical success rates.